K-avi/b6502s/README.md

 VERY EARLY / WIP nothing is implemented yet

-B6502S is a Basic (as in simple not the language) 6502 board Simulator.
+B6502S is a Basic (as in simple not the language) 6502 SoC Simulator.

-The goal of this project is to help me learn 6502 assembly and also to make a neat little board Simulator (which is pretty cool I think).
+The goal of this project is to help me learn 6502 assembly and also to make a neat little SoC Simulator (which is pretty cool I think).

 ATM the project is in it's very early stage.
 I'm really busy bc of college so I probably won't make very fast progress.